tony-darco/media_center/readme.md

-This project is a culmination of my understanding of converting media files using different python libraries.

 -incomplete

+#Image Center

+##About

+Image Center is an accumulation of my knowledge of different frameworks and libraries